K-Phos Neutral Side Effects

 Generic Name: potassium phosphate / sodium phosphate

-Note: This page contains information about the side effects of potassium phosphate / sodium phosphate.
-Some of the dosage forms included on this document may not apply to the brand name K-Phos Neutral.
+Note: This document contains side effect information about potassium phosphate / sodium phosphate.
+Some of the dosage forms listed on this page may not apply to the brand name K-Phos Neutral.

 For the Consumer